-Figueiredo came within one match of becoming the first Brazilian player to qualify for the Crucible in 2015.
-He came through World Championship qualifying matches against Nigel Bond and Rod Lawler, before losing to Robin Hull.
+2015: Comes within one match of becoming the first Brazilian player to qualify for the Crucible, beating Nigel Bond and Rod Lawler, before losing to Robin Hull.
 Represents Brazil for the first time at the Snooker World Cup.

 2017: Reaches the last 16 of a ranking event for the first time at the Welsh Open.
 Reaches the same stage of the Gibraltar Open.